EV charging in Ireland

 Counts derived from imported station inventory in Ireland.

-- Is ESB ecars still the main charging network in Ireland?
+- Who are the main EV charging network operators in Ireland?